emacsorphanage/ov/README.md

 #### ov-set `(ov-or-ovs-or-regexp &rest properties)`

-Set properties and values in an overlay or overlays alternately.
+Set overlay properties and values.
-If `ov-or-ovs-or-regexp` is string, it use `ov-regexp` to make overlays.
+`ov-or-ovs-or-regexp` can be an overlay, overlays or a regexp.

+If an overlay or list of overlays, `properties` are set for these.

+If a regexp, first overlays are created on the matching regions (see `ov-regexp`), then the properties are set.

-If you want to use literal string, use `(ov-match "string")` instead.
+If you want to use a literal string, use `(ov-match "string")` instead.

 Return: `nil`
 Alias: `ov-put`

 ```cl